Mehdierli/ProgrammingNotes/Angular.md

 ## What is a component?
 Why would you use it.
 * Components are the most basic UI building block.
+* a component's job is to enable the user experience and nothing more.

 ## Difference between component and directive.
 * A component is a directive-with-a-template.